Crème Fraîche Ice Cream Recipe with Nutella Flakes

 Ingredients and Substitutions

-- WHOLE MILK: Whole is ideal, but 2% will do in a pinch.
+WHOLE MILK: 2% works in a pinch

 Step-by-Step: Making Creme Fraiche Ice Cream with Nutella Flakes